 A DAY IN THE LIFE OF A STUDENT ATHLETE

-Have you ever wondered about winning a swimming scholarship to a USA University?
-This article can fill you in on all the tips and tricks that can improve your chances of studying in the USA on a swimming scholarship – and give some insight as to how the recruiting process works.
+Have you ever wondered about winning a field hockey scholarship to a USA University?
+This article can fill you in on all the tips and tricks that can improve your chances of studying in the USA on a field hockey scholarship – and give some insight as to how the recruiting process works.